dereks3396/journey-to-nba-cyoa-project/step-2/match-results-against-oklahoma-city-thunder.md

 # Match results against the Thunders

-Congrats!
-You just lost against Oklahoma City Thunders.
+Congrats! (not really), You just lost against Oklahoma City Thunders.

+The final score was 101-88

 What a bummer I must say, better luck next time!

 [Fly back Home](../question.md)